National Commission for the Certification of Crane Operators

-National Commission for the Certification of Crane Operators commonly referred to by the acronym NCCCO is a non-profit organization, established in January 1995 and headquartered in Fairfax, Virginia, United States with regional offices in Dunedin, Florida and Murray, Utah for the certification of crane operators.
+National Commission for the Certification of Crane Operators commonly referred to by the acronym NCCCO is a non-profit organization, established in January 1995 and headquartered in Murray, Utah, United States with a regional office in Palm Harbor, Florida.

 Organization

-The organization is run by a Board of Directors with a President, Vice-President, and 30 Commissioners from 10 industry groups.
-The Commissioners make up ten Exam Management Committees with the responsibility of monitoring written and practical certification examinations for mobile, tower, overhead, and articulating (loader or knuckle-boom) crane operators, digger derrick operators, crane inspectors, lift directors, signal persons, and riggers, and report to the Board of Directors.
-There is also an Ethics and Discipline Committee that establishes ethical standards and standards of conduct respectfully.
+The organization is run by a 9-member Board of Directors with a President, Vice-President, and a 30-member Commission representing 10 distinct industry groups.
+The Commissioners oversee ten Exam Management Committees with the responsibility of monitoring written and practical certification examinations for mobile, tower, overhead, and articulating (loader or knuckle-boom) crane operators, digger derrick operators, drill rig operators, dedicated pile driver operators, concrete pump operators, crane inspectors, lift directors, signal persons, and riggers.
+There is also an Ethics and Discipline Committee that establishes ethical standards and standards of conduct respectively.

 Accreditation

-NCCCO certifications are accredited by the American National Standards Institute (ANSI) for fairness, validity, and reliability in testing, and the covered written and practical testing, including Rigger Level I and II programs.
+CCO certifications are accredited by the ANSI National e (ANSI) for fairness, validity, and reliability in testing, and the covered written and practical testing, including Rigger Level I and II programs.
 OSHA has recognized NCCCO since 1999.